Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Patients must be informed that treatment with Ryeqo usually leads to a reduction in menstrual blood loss or amenorrhoea within the first 2 months of treatment.

-Women receiving Ryeqo were likely to have amenorrhoea (51.6%) or cyclic bleeding (15.4%), with the rest (31.9%) having an irregular bleeding pattern at the Week 24 assessment.
-Furthermore, at the Week 52 assessment 70.6% of women receiving Ryeqo were likely to have amenorrhoea.
+Women receiving Ryeqo, for the treatment of uterine fibroids, were likely to have amenorrhoea (51.6%) or cyclic bleeding (15.4%), with the rest (31.9%) having an irregular bleeding pattern at the Week 24 assessment.
+Furthermore, at the Week 52 and Week 104 assessments 70.6%, and 58.3% of women respectively receiving Ryeqo were likely to have amenorrhoea.

 In case of persistent excessive bleeding, patients must notify their physician.